Pythm/ad-ClimateCommander/info.md

 Climates will adjust +/- 2 degrees from the temperature defined in normal.
 By default, the app logs information about outdoor/indoor temperatures if it needs to adjust by as much as 2 degrees to maintain the set target.
 The idea behind the app was to define what temperature to set given the outdoor temperature.
 The colder it is outside, the higher temperature is needed to maintain a warm house.
 Defining a proper temperature scale will improve daytime savings and efficiency.

+I have a plan to further improve automation based on forecasts from Met.no and adding more temperature sensors, such as window sensors.
+In the new version, you will only need to input a target indoor temperature in the external sensor for normal operation, as well as an away temperature target.
+If you'd like me to prioritize this project, please let me know by supporting my work at https://www.buymeacoffee.com/Pythm or https://www.patreon.com/Pythm and request "Climate Commander" development.
+Thanks!

 ### Outdoor weather sensors climate reacts to
 If you do not have an outdoor temperature sensor, the app will try to get the temperature from the [Met.no](https://www.home-assistant.io/integrations/met) integration.